-Donald Trump's Vs. Barack Obama's Turkey Pardon Jokes Are Wildly Different
+Donald Trump's Jokes At The Turkey Pardon Are Wildly Different From Barack Obama's

 On Tuesday, Nov.
 22, President Donald Trump performed the all-important tradition of pardoning two turkeys ahead of the Thanksgiving holiday.
 A longstanding tradition, the event is usually a festive and lighthearted affair, and his predecessor President Barack Obama was known to use the occasion to crack a joke or two.
 And coming on the heels of a contentious midterm election this year, some levity was sorely needed.
 But as one might expect, Trump's jokes compared to Obama's at the turkey pardon couldn't have been any more different.